Meet Jim’s Team

 Since 1953, the attorneys of Faier & Faier P.C. and its predecessors have been helping clients register, secure, watch, enforce, and capitalize upon the value of their intellectual property assets.
-Our current team brings more than a century’s worth of experience to the table, having represented some of the largest companies and brands in the world with respect to protecting their patents, trademarks, copyrights, and proprietary information.
+Jim Faier and his network of global associates brings more than a century’s worth of experience to the table, having represented some of the largest companies and brands in the world with respect to protecting their patents, trademarks, copyrights, and proprietary information.
 Through our intellectual property practice, we seek to promote commerce, technology, and creative expression by focusing in five key areas:

 - Creating value for our clients by protecting the exclusivity of their innovations